gregjhansell97/hive-map/README.md

 are connected to one another through **networks**.
 Networks directly connect locations together.
 Locations publish messages to **destinations**.
 A destination is another location on the symbolic map.
 A location has subscribers to various message types.
+The whole system is event driven; the delivery of a message of a certain type is an event in the system.

 ![](docs/diagrams/node_interaction_01.png)

 In the diagram above, *L<sub>2</sub>* publishes a message to *L<sub>4</sub>*.
-Upon receiving the message, *L<sub>4</sub>* will deliver the message to the subscribers interested in that message type.
+Upon receiving the message, *L<sub>4</sub>* will deliver the message to the subscribers at *L<sub>4</sub> that are interested in that message type.
 Subscribers are not part of the
 diagram: they are language dependent programming constructs.

-**Locations with matching destinations can work together to get their messages to those destinations.**
+**Locations with matching publish destinations work together to get their messages to those destinations.**

-The user of the framework describes the networks end-points each node uses, the available locations, and types of messages.
+The developer describes the networks, the end-points each node uses, the available locations, and types of messages.
 Hive-map routes published messages to destinations.